tinloaf/docker/README.md

     image: redis:alpine
 ```

 Note that you must fill out the mail related variables according to your mail config.
+Also, you must create the directories `/opt/wallabag/images` and `/opt/wallabag/data` on the host.

 ## nginx